davidtheclark/react-aria-modal/README.md

 Apply a class to the dialog in order to custom-style it.

-Be aware that this module does apply various inline styles to the dialog element in order position it.
-To disable *all inline styles*, see `defaultStyles`.
+Be aware that, *by default*, this module does apply various inline styles to the dialog element in order position it.
+To disable *all inline styles*, see `includeDefaultStyles`.

 ### dialogId